Payroll Integration Strategy

-SupportAbility was originally designed to categorise time and attendance data based on the rules outlined in the Award Categorisation article linked below for reference, however, we have identified issues with the way which this categorisation is being calculated and we have plans in our upcoming SupportAbility Roadmap to remove all award categorisation functionality across the system due to this.
+SupportAbility was originally designed to categorise time and attendance data based on the rules outlined in the Award Categorisation article linked below for reference, however, we have identified issues with the way which this categorisation is being calculated for some Staff shifts.

 The current areas in SupportAbility that include Award Categorisation details are as follows:

 - Generating and viewing Time Sheet Batches

 - Download Time Sheet Batch for MYOB AccountRight

 - Download Time Sheet Batch for HR3

 If it is deemed suitable that Payroll Integration is required, to determine the best approach regarding this for your organisation, we recommend considering the following:

 - The required Financial Analytics your organisation needs

 - Payroll Configuration must be completed to import timesheet data into your Payroll system

 - How Staff shifts may be managed using SupportAbility